robotology/yarp/doc/release/master/frameTransform_interfaces.md

 * Added new device `frameTransformClient`.
 This device is now a empty container for multiple plugins that can be combined together through a yarprobotinterface xml file.
-Different configuration files can be used for different purposes, such as publishing/subscribing transforms on Yarp, ROS, ROS etc. Please refer to the documentation for additional details.
+Different configuration files can be used for different purposes, such as publishing/subscribing transforms on YARP, ROS, ROS2 etc. Please refer to the documentation for additional details.
 The new plugins components which can be inserted in a frameTransformClient device are:
   * `frameTransformGet` (nwc components for yarp, ros+ nws component for yarp + multiplexer)
   * `frameTransformSet` (nwc components for yarp, ros+ nws component for yarp + multiplexer)